 If a device has no neighbor left in its neighbor table (NT), it is disconnected from the L2R mesh.
 Upon detection of the disconnection, the L2R sublayer issues an L2RLME-DISCONNECT-MESH.indication primitive to the next higher layer.
 The L2RLME-DISCONNECT-MESH.indication primitive is described 7.1.1.16.

-The device may rediscover all the existing L2R meshes according to the procedure illustrated in Figure 5 and associate with the appropriate PAN before joining or rejoining an L2R mesh.
+The device may rediscover all the existing L2R meshes according to the procedure illustrated in Figure 5 and associate with the appropriate PAN.
 If the device wishes to remain within the same PAN, it may try to rediscover the L2R meshes within its PAN according to the procedure illustrated in Figure 6.
+Then the device try to join according to the procedure illustrated in Figure 7 if l2rMeshSelection is TRUE or according to the procedure illustrated in Figure 8 if l2rMeshSelection is FALSE.

 The next higher layer should request an orphan scan process as described in IEEE Std 802.15.4-2015 in order to reestablish the connection to the PAN if it has lost connection with its coordinator before trying to rejoin the L2R mesh.
 This procedure is illustrated in Figure 9.